unreality/FujiHeatPump/README.md

 FujiHeatPump hp;

 void setup() {
-  hp.connect(&Serial2, true); // second parameter is whether to init as a secondary controller }
+  hp.connect(&Serial2, true); // use Serial2, and bind as a secondary controller }

 void loop() {
-  hp.waitForFrame();     // attempt to read state from bus and place a reply frame in the buffer hp.sendPendingFrame(); // send any frame waiting in the buffer
+  if(hp.waitForFrame()) {   // attempt to read state from bus and place a reply frame in the buffer
+    delay(60);              // frames should be sent 50-60ms after recieving - potentially other work can be done here hp.sendPendingFrame();  // send any frame waiting in the buffer }

   //do an update
   if(weWantToUpdate) {